Shiv Kumar Sarin

 Shiv Kumar Sarin is an Indian physician; a hepatologist and, gastroenterologist.
-Under of Delhi Government, he set up the Institute of Liver and Biliary Sciences (ILBS); the largest liver hospital and a deemed Liver University, and a WHO Centre.
+Under of Delhi Government, he set up the Institute of Liver and Biliary Sciences (ILBS); the largest liver hospital and a deemed Liver University, and a WHO Centre in Vasant Kunj, Delhi.
 He has received Shanti Swarup Bhatnagar Prize, The World Academy of Science Prize, and Padma Bhushan in 2007.
 He served as Chairman Board of Governors of Medical Council of India and shaped the New Medical Education Vision, including NEET and NEXT exams.
 He is a leader in science and served as the President of the Asian Pacific Association for study of Liver and is currently the President of the National Academy of Medical Sciences (NAMS) of India (2021-2024).

 Biography

 Prof. Shiv Kumar Sarin, Chancellor, Institute of Liver and Biliary Sciences, is an Indian physician; a hepatologist and, gastroenterologist, and public health advocate.
-He established the Institute of Liver and Biliary Sciences (ILBS) under Delhi Govt., a Liver University.
+He established the Institute of Liver and Biliary Sciences (ILBS) under Delhi Govt., a Liver University in Vasant Kunj, Delhi.
 Dr. Sarin is currently the President of the National Academy of Medical Sciences (India).
 He is also serving as an Adjunct Faculty of Molecular Medicine at Jawaharlal Nehru University, Delhi.